bydrei/bydrei/README.md

 <!-- Your title -->
-## Hey, I'm Tim, a Computer Science student from Germany.
+## Hey, I'm Andre, a Software Engineer from UK

 **About me:**